Billionaire Profile

 Early Life

 Paolo Rocca was born in Milan, Italy, in 1952.
-He is the son of Roberto Rocca and grandson of Agostino Rocca, who founded the Techint Group.
-Rocca earned a degree in political science from the Università degli Studi di Milano.
-In 1985, he obtained an MBA from Harvard Business School.
+He is the son of Roberto Rocca, the Honorary Chairman of Techint, and the grandson of Agostino Rocca, the founder of the Techint Group.
+He earned a degree in political science from the Università degli Studi di Milano and an MBA from Harvard Business School in 1985.

 Rise to Success

-Rocca began his career in 1985 at the Techint Group as an assistant to the chairman of the board of directors.
-He quickly advanced, becoming executive vice-president of Siderca in 1990 and CEO of Tenaris and Techint in 2002.
-Under his leadership, Techint expanded its operations to over 20 countries.
-He also served as chairman of the World Steel Association during 2009-2010.
+Rocca's career began as an assistant to the executive director of the World Bank.
+In 1985, he joined the Techint Group as an assistant to the chairman of the board of directors.
+He quickly ascended through the ranks, becoming executive vice-president of Siderca in 1990 and CEO of Tenaris and Techint in 2002.
+Under his leadership, Techint has expanded into a global steel and energy conglomerate operating in numerous countries.

 Key Business Strategies